-The SF Civic Housing Authority is not designated as troubled.
+Neither the SF Civic Housing Authority nor the SF County HA is designated as troubled.

 AP-65 Homeless and Other Special Needs Activities

 Describe the jurisdictions one-year goals and actions for reducing and ending homelessness including

 The Five-Year Plan to End Homelessness outlines several goals that will serve to shape homeless programming and project development in Santa Fe.
 They include: